 The Center for Mindful Eating defines mindful eating as “allowing yourself to become aware of the positive and nurturing opportunities that are available through food selection and preparation by respecting your own inner wisdom” and “using all your senses in choosing to eat food that is both satisfying to you and nourishing to your body and becoming aware of physical hunger and satiety cues to guide your decisions to begin and end eating.”

 You can tell right there that Intuitive Eating encompasses the principles of mindful eating.
-However it goes a step further, also addressing the importance of rejecting the dieting mentality, respecting your body (regardless of your weight or shape), coping with emotional eating, and gentle movement and nutrition without judgment.
+However, it goes a step further, also addressing the importance of rejecting the dieting mentality, respecting your body (regardless of your weight or shape), coping with emotional eating, and gentle movement and nutrition without judgment.
 Both mindful eating and Intuitive Eating can be useful tools to help you reach a place of eating that works best for your body.

 Are you interested in learning more about Intuitive Eating?

 We work with clients virtually throughout the US, helping people who are frustrated with dieting change their relationship with food and say goodbye to diets once and for all.
 Learn more about our intuitive eating coaching programs to see how you can find balance and develop long-term lifestyle habits, no diets required.